RISHIT7/OcamlBasedLexer-Parser/README.md

    cd ocaml-toy-lexer

 3. **Run the lexer**
-   To run the Test1 file, ( default is be Test1 )
+   To run the Test1 file, ( default test file is Test1 )
    ```bash
    make test_file=Test1